blepping/ComfyUI-sonar/README.md

 It is possible to set the start and end steps guidance is activate.
 Rather than setting a low guidance and using it for the whole generation, it's also possible to set high guidance and end it after a relatively low number of steps.

 Without guidance it should basically work the same as the ancestral Euler version.
-There are some example images in the examples section below.
+There are some example images in the [Examples](#examples) section below.

 **Note**: The reference latent needs to be the same size as the one being sampled.
 Also note that step numbers in the step range are 1-based and inclusive, so 1 is the first step.

 ## Noise

 I basically just copied a bunch of noise functions without really knowing what they do.
 The main thing I can say is they produce a semi-reasonable result and it's different from the other noise samplers.
-See credits below.
+See [Credits](#credits) below.

 1. `gaussian`: This is the default noise type.
 2. `uniform`: Might enhance background details?